AnantAkash2005/1--demo-/README.md

 ## 🎯 Current Goals

-* Build a polished portfolio and secure internships in **game design, graphic design, and game development**.
+- Build a solid foundation in **coding, game design, graphics, and video editing**.
-* Build skills that enable a **remote, high-income career** with time for gaming, travel and family.
+- Create a professional **portfolio** showcasing college projects and beginner-level achievements.
-* Learn and apply **cloud computing / cybersecurity** fundamentals to increase employability.
+- Focus on **game design, graphic design, and animation** as priority fields for internships.
-* Create a **YouTube channel** once the recording setup is ready and publish content consistently.
+- Maintain an active **GitHub profile** with coding projects, design uploads, and demos.
-* Learn **taxation basics** for India and begin safe investing — long-term goal: reach **₹1 crore+** net worth.
+- Launch a **YouTube channel** blending gaming, tutorials, coding/design explainers, and project showcases.
-* Master **Adobe Premiere Pro** for YouTuber-style intros and motion content.
+- Explore **cybersecurity, crypto investing, and personality development** as side learnings for future growth.
-* Build a full-body custom avatar (3D - Blender) for streams/content.
+- Work towards a long-term career path: **branded gaming company → remote opportunities → financial freedom**.

 ---